Bayesian Covariate-Dependent Graph Learning with a Dual Group Spike-and-Slab Prior: Methods

 \subsection{Dual group spike-and-slab prior}

-The conditional regression in Eq.~\eqref{eq:likelihood} models the effect of covariate $x^k_n$ on edge $(i,j)$ via coefficient $\beta^{ij}_k$.
-Therefore, sparsity of the regression coefficients $\beta^{ij}_k$ induces sparsity of the covariate-dependent precision $\bOmega\left(\bx_n\right)$.
 Let us collect the coefficients $\beta^{ij}_k$ in Eq.~\eqref{eq:likelihood} into a $p$-by-$p$-by-$q$ array $\mathcal{B} = \left( \beta^{ij}_k\right),$ for $i, j = 1, \dots, p$ and $k = 1, ..., q$, with diagonal elements $\beta^{ii}_k = 0$.
-The elements of this multi-dimensional array $\mathcal{B}$ can be grouped in different ways, i.e., as node-level and covariate-level groupings.
-Simultaneous sparsity at the two group levels, as well as locally at individual level, can improve the interpretability and estimability of covariate-dependent graphical models, particularly in the case of many nodes and covariates~\citep{Zhang2022}.
+The elements of $\mathcal{B}$ can be grouped in different ways, i.e., as node-level and covariate-level groupings.
+Simultaneous sparsity at the two group levels, as well as locally at the individual level, can improve the interpretability and estimability of covariate-dependent graphical models, particularly in the case of many nodes and covariates~\citep{Zhang2022}.

 Here, we introduce a novel dual-group spike-and-slab prior as a general framework to encode group sparsity at both the covariate and the node level.
 At the covariate level, we allow for group (global) and individual (local) sparsity.
-We complete our proposed modeling construction with tuning-free posterior sampling, that aids model interpretability.
+We complete our proposed modeling construction with Gibbs posterior sampling, that aids model interpretability.
 Even though this general prior is complementary to a wide range of existing priors and empowers them into dual-group variants, the two grouping directions in the context of graphical models have distinct challenges.
 In our construction, we allow covariate-dependent directed effects between two nodes to be asymmetric; symmetrizing $\beta^{ij}_k$, if desired, can be achieved by enforcing the constraint $\beta^{ij}_k = \beta^{ji}_k$ as in \cite{Wang2022}, or via posterior summary, as commonly done in the literature~\citep{Meinshausen2006, Zhang2022}.
+We start with a conventional spike-and-slab prior of the type: